SchneiderNejc/solidity-by-example/readme.md

 Differences Overview
 Staking Rewards: Rewards are distributed at a constant rate over a specified duration.
 The reward calculation depends on the duration, total supply, and staking amount.
 Discrete Staking Rewards: Rewards can vary dynamically over time.
 Each update to the reward index adjusts the amount distributed based on available rewards and the current total staked supply.

+# Vault

+The Vault contract allows users to deposit tokens, which mint shares in return.
+These shares represent the user's stake in the vault.
+When users want to withdraw, they burn their shares to receive a proportional amount of the underlying tokens, including any accrued yield.

+\_mint(address \_to, uint256 \_shares): Mints new shares for a user and updates the total supply and the user's balance.

+\_burn(address \_from, uint256 \_shares): Burns shares from a user and updates the total supply and the user's balance.

+deposit(uint256 \_amount): Allows a user to deposit tokens, minting an equivalent amount of shares based on the token balance and total supply.

+withdraw(uint256 \_shares): Allows a user to withdraw tokens by burning their shares, with the amount based on the share-to-token ratio.